 - Do they handle cases like mine?

-Arm and leg injury cases require experience with fractures, surgeries, long-term rehabilitation, and mobility limitations.
-Jacoby & Meyers focuses on serious personal injury matters and has decades of experience handling orthopedic injuries arising from car accidents, falls, workplace incidents, and other high-impact events. - Are they truly trial-ready?
+Arm and leg injury cases often involve fractures, surgeries, long-term rehabilitation, and mobility limitations.
+Jacoby & Meyers focuses on serious personal injury matters and has decades of experience handling orthopedic injuries arising from car accidents, falls, workplace incidents, and other high-impact events. - Are they prepared for trial if necessary?

-Insurance companies take cases more seriously when they know a firm is prepared to go to court.
-With more than $2 billion recovered in verdicts and settlements, Jacoby & Meyers has demonstrated the ability to litigate when fair settlements are not offered. - What is their history and stability?
+Insurance companies may take claims more seriously when they know a firm is prepared to litigate if needed.
+Jacoby & Meyers has recovered more than $2 billion in verdicts and settlements for clients.
+Past results do not guarantee future outcomes. - What is their history and stability?

-Longevity matters in complex injury cases.
-Founded over 50 years ago, Jacoby & Meyers has built a long-standing reputation in California personal injury law, providing clients with consistency, institutional knowledge, and reliable resources. - Do they have the resources to support my case?
+Longevity can be important in complex injury cases.
+Founded more than 50 years ago, Jacoby & Meyers has built a long-standing presence in California personal injury law. - Do they have the resources to support my case?

-Serious arm and leg injury claims often require medical experts, life-care planners, and detailed evidence.
-With 14 offices across California, Jacoby & Meyers combines local insight with statewide resources to support thorough case preparation. - How do they communicate with clients?
+Serious arm and leg injury claims may require medical experts, life-care planners, and extensive documentation.
+With 14 offices across California, Jacoby & Meyers combines local knowledge with statewide resources to support case preparation. - How do they communicate with clients?

-Clear, respectful communication is essential during recovery.
-Jacoby & Meyers emphasizes client-focused representation, ensuring injured individuals understand their case, know what to expect, and receive timely updates throughout the process.
+Clear communication can be important during recovery.
+Jacoby & Meyers emphasizes client-focused representation so injured individuals understand their case and receive updates as it progresses.

 What Not to Say to Insurance Companies: A Quick Checklist

 After an accident, insurance adjusters may contact you quickly.
-While they may seem helpful, what you say can be used to reduce or deny your claim.
-Use this checklist to protect yourself.
+While they may appear helpful, statements you make could later be used to challenge your claim.

 ❎ Avoid saying/doing the following:

 - “I’m fine” or “I feel better.”
-Injuries often worsen later.
+Injuries sometimes worsen later.

 - “It was my fault.”
-Even casual comments can reduce compensation.
+Casual comments can affect how liability is evaluated.

 - “I don’t need medical care.”
-This can be used to downplay injuries.
+This may be used to minimize injuries.

-- Agreeing to a recorded statement without advice.
+- Agreeing to a recorded statement without legal advice.

 - Speculating about the accident or guessing what happened.

-- Accepting a quick settlement before understanding long-term needs.
+- Accepting a quick settlement before understanding long-term medical needs.

 ✅ Instead: